j0nas/init-project/README.md

 > `npm install --global create-new-project`
 > `init <my-project-name>`

-Simple Next.js scaffolding for new projects.
+Simple scaffolding for new Next.js projects with Typescript.
 Regardless of how simple the setup process is, it's still wasted brain power.

 <br/>

 Running `init <project-name>`:
 * creates `<project-name>` directory
-* adds project *package.json* with React, Next, Prettier, Husky setup
+* adds project *package.json* with React, Next, Typescript, Prettier, Husky setup
 * runs `npm install`
 * adds a .gitignore file with predefined ignore rules
 * initialises a new git project and creates an initial commit with all new files